ParkinsonLab/DETECT-v2/Pipeline for creating DETECT db using SciNet/README.md

          (5) ec_to_cutoff.mappings is only required if the user intends to apply the F1-scheme cutoffs introduced in v2.

+Also note that the use of the max_target_seqs parameter during BLASTp searches is intentional, and does not affect the results we obtain given the report by Shah et al, 2018 (https://doi.org/10.1093/bioinformatics/bty833).

 =Acknowledgements=

 This set of scripts has been tested on the gpc supercomputer at the SciNet HPC